11 Reasons You're Tired All the Time*

 Sleepy, tired, or fatigued?

-Although the words tired, fatigued, even sleepy are often used interchangeably, they’re technically not the same thing, says Jenna Gress Smith, PhD, sleep scientist in residence at Crescent.
+Although the words tired, fatigued, even sleepy are often used interchangeably, they’re technically not the same thing, says Jenna Gress Smith, PhD, sleep specialist.
 “Sleepiness occurs naturally in the evening, brought on in part by a buildup in the brain of the neurotransmitter adenosine.
 We know we’re sleepy when our eyes get heavy, or we start to nod off and cannot stay awake — it’s more of a physiological sensation.”

 Tired could be how you feel after a hectic day or a hard workout.